jimfinnis/angort/README.md

 the normal range word, the step is 1 or -1 depending on whether the start is less than or greater than the end value.

 A range can be stored in a variable, duplicated, printed (although you'll just get a range ID) and so on - it's just a value. "each {}" can then be used to create an "iterator loop" over the range:

     0 10 range each { i . }

+The range will run from <start> to <end>, and *does not include* the end.
+That is, the above code will show the values from 0 to 9, and

+    0 10 5 strange each {i.}

+will just show 0 and 5.

 The "i" word will put the current iterator's value on the stack.
 We can nest iterators:

     0 10 range each { "  " p i .
 0 2 range each {i.}}